-Hot, Sweet ‘n Smokey Mustard is a homemade version of one of the most beloved condiments…and you can customize it in endless ways!
+How to Make Homemade Mustard ~ my version is hot, sweet, and smokey!
+This is a homemade recipe for one of the most beloved condiments…and you can customize it in endless ways!

 I keep having these ‘aha!’ moments in cooking where I realize that just because something is made in a factory and has a label slapped on it doesn’t mean I can’t make it myself.
 I keep forgetting that some of the world’s best foods have been made in primitive kitchens for centuries before there were factories and labels and unpronounceable ingredients.